Kia K4: Markets

+Argentina

+The K4 was launched in Argentina on 14 April 2026, with two trim levels: EX and GT Line, it is powered by the 2.0-litre MPi petrol mated to a 6-speed automatic.

+The K4 Hatchback was launched in Argentina on 18 August 2026, in the sole GT Line Turbo variant powered by the 1.6-litre T-GDi turbocharged petrol mated to an 8-speed automatic.

 Australia

-The K4 was launched in Australia on 16 January 2025, with four trim levels: S, Sport, Sport+, and GT Line.
-For engines, it is available with either 2.0-litre MPi petrol or 1.6 T-GDi turbocharged petrol engines.
+The K4 was launched in Australia on 16 January 2025, with four trim levels: S (optional with Safety Pack), Sport, Sport+, and GT Line.
+For engines, it is available with the 2.0-litre MPi petrol mated to a 6-speed automatic and the 1.6-litre T-GDi turbocharged petrol mated to an 8-speed automatic.

+The K4 Hatchback was launched in Australia on 21 November 2025, with the same trim levels the sedan bodystyle.
+Aside from the introduction of the hatchback bodystyle, 2.0-litre MPi petrol became mated to an IVT replacing the 6-speed automatic.

+Brunei

+The K4 was launched in Brunei on 9 April 2026.
+It is available in saloon and hatchback models and two trim levels offered in GLS (in 1.6-litre naturally aspirated engine with 6-speed automatic) and GT-Line (in 1.6-litre turbocharged engine with 8-speed automatic).

 Europe

 The K4 hatchback was unveiled for the European market on 17 September 2025.
 For engines, it is available with 1.0-litre T-GDi turbocharged petrol engine with and without mild hybrid assistance, and a 1.6-litre T-GDi turbocharged petrol engine.

+The K4 Sportswagon is confirmed for the European market.

 Mexico

 The K4 went on sale in Mexico on 1 August 2024, it is available in four trim levels: L, LX, EX and GT Line.
 For engines, it is available with either 2.0-litre MPi petrol or 1.6 T-GDi turbocharged petrol engines.

 The K4 Hatchback was launched in Mexico on 7 August 2025, in the sole GT Line Turbo variant, powered by the 1.6 T-GDi turbocharged petrol engine.
 The entry-level GT Line variant powered by the 2.0-litre MPi petrol engine was added to the line-up in September 2025.